tangjianpku/tangjianpku.github.io/_pages/about.md

 I am currently an assistant professor at [Mila-Quebec AI Institute](https://mila.umontreal.ca/en/) and [HEC Montreal](http://www.hec.ca/).
 Prior to that, I was a Postdoc at University of Michigan and Carnegie Mellon University.
 I also worked at [Microsoft Research Asia](https://www.msra.cn/) as an associate researcher between 2014-2016.
 For more information, please check my [CV](https://github.com/tangjianpku/tangjianpku.github.io/blob/master/files/CV/CV_JianTang_2021_Feb.pdf).

-<span style="color:red">Hiring!!</span> I have multiple PhD positions for next Fall.
-In particular, I'm looking for students to work on the following projects:
+<span style="color:red">Hiring!!</span> Our group has multiple PhD positions for next Fall.
+In particular, we are looking for students to work on the following projects:

 * Geometric Deep Learning, Graph Neural Networks for Drug Design
 * Equivariant Neural Networks for Molecular Simulation